learnk8s/learnk8s.io/_blog/smaller-docker-images/index.md

 js:
   - anime.min.js
   - isScrolledIntoView.js
+open_graph:
+  type: article
+  title: 3 simple tricks for smaller Docker images
+  description: When it comes to building Docker containers, you should always strive for smaller images.
+Images that share layers and are smaller in size are quicker to transfer and deploy.
+But how do you keep the size under control when every RUN statement creates a new layer, and you need intermediate artefacts before the image is ready?
 ---

 When it comes to building Docker containers, you should always strive for smaller images. **Images that share layers and are smaller in size are quicker to transfer and deploy**.